eigengo/activator-spray-twitter/tutorial/index.md

 In my case, I respond to every HTTP POST by chunking the content of the ``/tweet.json`` resource.

 ##OAuth
-Before I can move on to the _big data_ code, I must deal with the authentication that Twitter requires.
+Before I can move on to the _big data_ code, I must deal with the authorization that Twitter requires.
 Twitter requires OAuth authorization of all requests.
 Most trivially, this means adding the ``Authorization`` HTTP header with properly constructed value.
 To put it even another way, to authorize a ``HttpRequest`` is to take the original request and return a new ``HttpRequest`` that includes the appropriate header.
 To do so in the context of OAuth,